Crystal City Metro Station Second Entrance

 - Crystal Square Development Review (2018): County Board approved new retail development at the northwest corner of Crystal Drive and 18th Street South, considering incorporation of the Metrorail east entrance on the site.
 The redevelopment underwent a one-year public review process that included Site Plan Review Committee meetings, Long Range Planning Committee meetings, public hearings before the Transportation and Planning commissions, and an online survey.

-The County's FY 2019-2028 Capital Improvement Plan includes $90.8 million for this project.
-Anticipated funding sources include state grants, regional funds, and local commercial real estate tax revenues dedicated to transportation.
-In 2018 the Northern Virginia Transportation Authority approved $5 million for preliminary engineering.
+The County's FY 2023-2032 Capital Improvement Plan includes $91.8 million for this project.
+Anticipated funding sources include state and federal grants, regional funds, and local commercial real estate tax revenues dedicated to transportation.